CALVERLEY CHURCH OF ENGLAND VOLUNTARY AIDED PRIMARY SCHOOL

 Children are admitted to the Reception Class at the beginning of the school year (i.e. September) of the year in which their fifth birthday falls.

+Parents of children born between 1 April 2018 and 31 August 2018 who wish to defer entry into reception until September 2022 should still apply in the normal admission round for 2022, and indicate this on their preference form.
 Applicants should also complete the application form attached to this document as Appendix 2 and attach any available evidence of the need for deferment from any associated professionals.
-The form should be returned to the school by the final application date.
+The form should be returned to the school by January 14th 2022.

 SPECIAL EDUCATIONAL NEEDS